 The Consolidated Annual Performance and Evaluation Report (CAPER) provides an explanation for the use of federal funds granted to the City of Lawrence by the U.S. Department of Housing and Urban Development (HUD) under the Community Development Block Grant (CDBG) and Home Investment Partnerships (HOME) programs.
-This CAPER covers the period beginning August 1, 2017 through July 31, 2018.
+This CAPER covers the period beginning August 1, 2018 through July 31, 2019.
 Programs and activities described in this plan primarily benefited low and moderate-income residents of the City of Lawrence, neighborhoods with high concentrations of low-income and moderate-income residents, and the city as a whole.

 This report is the product of public outreach, public hearings, and consultation with over 50 agencies, groups, and organizations involved in the development of affordable housing, creation of job opportunities for low and moderate-income residents, and/or provision of services to children, elderly persons, persons with disabilities, persons with HIV/AIDS and their families, and homeless persons.
-A complete draft of this report has been made available for public review and comment for a 30-day period beginning September 20, 2018.
+A complete draft of this report has been made available for public review and comment for a 30-day period beginning September 20, 2019.
 The availability of both the draft report and the final report was advertised in the local newspaper, at local community recreation centers, the public library, and City Hall, and the complete document was available for review on the City's website www.lawrenceks.org/pds and in print form in the Development Services office of Planning and Development Services.
+The public hearing was held on October 14, 2019 at the meeting of the Affordable Housing Advisory Board.